University of Melbourne

 Entry requirements

-In order to be considered for entry, applicants must have completed the following:
+In order to be considered for entry, applicants must have completed a bachelor's degree (AQF7) or equivalent in a cognate (relevant) discipline.

 English language requirements